 Support & Mentoring

-The Scholars Program provides scholarships to high-performing students from rural areas that otherwise wouldn’t have been able to continue their education due to financial hardships.
-We currently support 56 children.
+The Scholars Program provides scholarships to vulnerable students from rural areas that otherwise wouldn’t have been able to continue their education due to financial hardships.
+We currently support 52 children.

 About RI Scholar's Program

 This program strives to meet the educational needs of our students and also their physical, social, and emotional needs.
 Our Scholars are required to attend holiday retreats, where they receive additional training and mentorship.
 In addition, Scholars are required to complete at least one student-led community service project per year to foster and encourage community involvement.

 RI closely monitors their educational progress.
 Healthy home environments are supported through routine monitoring and by assisting caregivers.
 We provide supplemental care on a case-by-case basis for additional needs such as school supplies, medical care, and counseling.
 For $40 per month, you can sponsor one of our scholars.

 In Uganda, 48% of the population is under the age of 14, and a staggering 61% of the population is under the age of 24.
 We have thousands of youth in need in our Kabale community.
 Your donation can help us purchase school supplies and uniforms, provide medical care, and pay school fees for vulnerable students. $40 per month will sponsor a scholar.